haroonalhadisk/video-transcriber-app/Readme.md

    ```
 3. **Load URLs from File**: Click the "Load URLs from File" button and select your text file
 4. **Choose Output Directory**: Specify where to save the downloaded videos
+5. **Auto-Delete Option**: Enable to automatically remove videos after processing
-5. **Confirm Processing**: Review the detected URLs and confirm to start batch processing
+6. **Confirm Processing**: Review the detected URLs and confirm to start batch processing
-6. **Monitor Progress**: Track progress as each video is downloaded and transcribed
+7. **Monitor Progress**: Track progress as each video is downloaded and transcribed
-7. **Review Log**: Check the processing log for detailed information about each video
+8. **Review Log**: Check the processing log for detailed information about each video
-8. **Error Handling**: The system will continue processing even if some videos have issues with Groq
+9. **Error Handling**: The system will continue processing even if some videos have issues with Groq

 #### Instagram Saved Posts
 1. Click on the "Instagram Saved" tab